 Digital signage players face much more complex requirement profiles than just playing a video once in a while.

-The top tier in this software category offers functionalities such as reporting, remote maintenance and web widgets.
+The premium class offers functionalities such as reporting, remote maintenance and widgets.

-Result: due to the lack of compatibility, the digital signage components from different vendors do not work together.
+Result: due to the lack of compatibility, the software components from different vendors do not work together.
 A content management system or authoring program from manufacturer X does not run with company Y's player.

-From the customer's point of view, this is a suboptimal solution.
+From the customer's perspective, this is a suboptimal solution.
 It leads to unnecessary dependencies, so-called vendor lock-ins.
 Migration and switching costs are so high that many customers stay with one provider despite being dissatisfied.